OntologyS/ontological-ai-safety/README.md

 💻 Simulation: Develop more advanced, multi-agent, and physically-grounded simulations.

-📚 Research: Conduct literature reviews, identify related work, and stress-test the concept against established arguments.
+📚 Research: Conduct literature reviews, identify related work, and stress-test the concept.

 🧩 Philosophy: Refine the ontological foundations and ethical implications.

+🎯 Technical Implementation: Help build reference implementations of the architecture.

 💬 Join the Movement
 Matrix Chat: #vacuum-manifesto:matrix.org - The primary hub for real-time discussion.

-GitHub Issues: Use the Issues tab for structured discussions, suggestions, and bug reports.
+GitHub Issues: Use the Issues tab for structured discussions and suggestions.

 Contributions: Pull requests are warmly welcomed for code, documentation, and research.

+Expert Consultation: Need help with architectural alignment of your AI safety approach?
+See CONTACT.md.

 This isn't just another alignment strategy.
 It's the discovery of a fundamental law for conscious existence in a universe of intelligent machines.
 The only question that remains is who will build it first.